 Sulayman, a Frenchman, was born Octave de Sèves in Lyons, France.
 An officer in Napoléon's army, he came to Egypt when Muhammad 'Ali was in need of European trainers for his army.
 After facing dissent among the ranks, he converted to Islam and took the name Sulayman.
 Popular with the khedive Ibrahim for his role in victories in Arabia, Crete, Syria, and Anatolia, he died in 1860 a rich man.
 His tomb was designed by Karl von Diebitsch, the architect responsible for the

-Off Shar'a Muhammad al-Saghir, Mari Girgis, Cairo
+Off Shar'a Muhammad al-Saghir, Cairo, Egypt